-Web-enabled Aspera transfer server that facilitates FASP transfer via web browsers and mobile applications.
+The Aspera High-Speed Transfer Server facilitates FASP® transfers via web browsers and mobile applications.

-Lightweight, install-on-demand web browser plug-in that powers high-speed transfers between desktops and Aspera servers.
+Lightweight, install-on-demand web browser app that powers high-speed transfers between desktops and Aspera servers.

 Aspera Cargo enables automatic package downloads from one or more Faspex application instances.